Panathenaic Stadium: Reconstruction by Herodes Atticus

 The new stadium was built completely of ashlar masonry in Pentelic marble, using minimal concrete.
 The stadium was built at a time of resurgence of Greek culture in the mid-2nd century.
 Although the stadium was a "quintessentially Greek architectural type", it was "Roman in scale" with a massive capacity of 50,000, which is roughly the same as that of the Stadium of Domitian in Rome.
 Stadia of the Classical and Hellenistic periods were smaller.
 According to Welch there is a possibility that criminals were executed in the stadium, however, no evidence exists.

-A Roman marble throne from the prohedria of the stadium is kept in the British Museum.
-One side of the throne includes a relief showing an olive tree and a table on which rests a Panathenaic amphora with the front leg in the form of an owl.
+A marble throne from the prohedria (front row seating) of the stadium is kept in the British Museum.
+One side of the throne includes a relief showing an olive tree and a table on which rests set of wreaths and a Panathenaic amphora.
+The front leg is in the form of an owl.
+Ten similar thrones have been found around Athens.

 Herodes Atticus built it as "an architectural means of self-representation, and it did something analogous.
 The architecture of the building makes allusions to the Classical past while remaining unmistakably modern.
 It is Roman in scale, but it self-consciously rejects the distinguishingly Roman features of monumental facade and extensive vaulting."
-Its cavea was decorated with owls in relief, which symbolize Athena.
+The seats of the cavea were decorated with owls in relief, which symbolize Athena.
 Katherine Welch wrote in a 1998 article "Greek stadia and Roman spectacles":

 Abandonment

 After Hellenistic festivals and bloody spectacles were banned by Roman Emperor Theodosius I in the late 4th century, the stadium was abandoned and fell into ruin.
 Gradually, its significance was forgotten and a field of wheat covered the site.
 During the Latin rule of Athens, Crusader knights held feats of arms at the stadium.
-A 15th century traveler saw "not only several rows of white marble benches, but also the portico at the entrance of the Stadion, which he calls the North entrance, and the Stoa round the koilon, which he calls the South entrance."
+A 15th century traveler saw "not only several rows of white marble benches, but also the portico at the entrance of the stadion, which he calls the north entrance, and the stoa round the koilon, which he calls the south entrance."
 The derelict stadium's marbles were incorporated into other buildings.
 European travelers wrote of "magical rites enacted by young Athenian maidens in the ruined vaulted passage, aimed at finding a good husband."